 1991

 Action-Adventure Game.
-The Sacred Realm has been sealed into darkness.
-Link has to rescue seven maidens to break the seal.
+Japanese version of A Link to the Past.
+Link has to rescue seven maidens to break the dark seal. |

 City-Building Game.
-Co-developed with Maxis.
-Create a town and grow it into a megalopolis in the game that popularized the genre.
+Co-developed with Maxis and Intelligent Systems.
+Create a town and grow it in the game that popularized the genre. |